typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/prefer-for-of.md

 ---
-description: 'Enforce the use of `for-of` loop over the standard `for` loop where possible.'
+description: 'Enforce the use of `for-of` loop over the standard `for` loop and `forEach` where possible'
 ---

 > 🛑 This file is source code, not the primary documentation location! 🛑